marcbenedi/marcbenedi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an M.Sc student at the Technical University of Munich.
+I am an M.Sc. student at the Technical University of Munich.
 In 2018, I received a Bachelor's Degree in Computer Science from the Polytechnical University of Catalonia, Barcelona Tech.
 From January 2018 until May 2018, I took part in the Erasmus mobility program, in which I was studying at the University of Edinburgh.

 I'm focusing on Computer Vision & Graphics, and Deep Learning areas.
 My current research interests are 3D Scanning, Computer Vision & Graphics and Visual Computing.